kubb-labs/kubb/docs/guide/tutorial/basic.md

 ---
 layout: doc

-title: Basic guide
+title: Basic tutorial
 outline: deep
 ---

-# Basic guide
+# Basic tutorial

-This guide will describe how you can setup Kubb + use the TypeScript plugin to generate types based on the `petStore.yaml` file.
+This tutorial will describe how you can setup Kubb + use the TypeScript plugin to generate types based on the `petStore.yaml` file.

-The setup will contain from the beginning the following folder structure
+The setup will contain from the beginning the following folder structure:

 ```typescript
 .